OpenPublicMedia/pbs-membership-vault-php/README.md

 ```

 The exception `OpenPublicMedia\PbsMembershipVault\Exception\MembershipNotFoundException`
-is used to indicate that a Membership has not been found for a provided ID.
+indicates a Membership has not been found for a provided ID.

 ```php
 $membership_id = 'does_not_exist';